MatiRomero/ddp_pkg_release/README.md

   target-day `(sender_hex, recipient_hex)` pair.
 Unmatched jobs are assigned a zero mean dual after neighbour search, ensuring simulations can proceed without extra fallbacks.
+- `--export-ad-job-csv`: CSV path for the job-aligned lookup (`job_index, mean_dual`) that matches the target day's ordering so the runtime can ingest the values directly.
 - `--folium-map`: optional HTML map visualising sender coverage at the chosen resolution.